How do I request housing accommodations?

 How are decisions made?

-- All housing accommodation requests are reviewed by a committee with representation from UMW Student Health, Talley Center for Counseling Services, Residence Life, and ODR.
+All housing accommodation requests are reviewed by a committee with representation from UMW Student Health, The Talley Center, Residence Life, and ODR.
 The committee determines if the request provides sufficient documentation of a disability and the need for reasonable accommodation as defined by the Americans with Disabilities Act.

 How will I be notified of the decision of the committee?